Azure/reliable-web-app-pattern-dotnet/README.md

 # Reliable Web App Pattern

 This repository provides resources to help developers build a Reliable web app on Azure.
 A Reliable Web App is a set of services, code, and infrastructure deployed in Azure that applies practices from the Well-Architected Framework.
-This pattern is shared with three components to help you use Azure to build a web app that follows Microsoft's recommended guidance for achieving reliability, scalability, and security in the cloud.
+This pattern is designed to help you build a web app that follows Microsoft's recommended guidance for achieving reliability, scalability, and security in the cloud.

 **Steps to get started**: